KlausC/CommutativeRings.jl/README.md

     struct ZZmod{m,T<:Integer} <: Ring{ZZmodRingClass}; val::T; end
 ```

-The subtypes of `RingClass` are currently only containers for constant type variables.
+The subtypes of `RingClass` are used as containers for constant type variables.
 It may be necessary to hold values, which are specific for the algebraic structure, and cannot be stored in as type paramters.
-That is for example the case, when the modulus `m` in the example above is a `BigInt`.
+That happens for example, if the modulus `m` in the example above is a `BigInt` or a polynomial.
 In other cases, the classes are unused.
-The user needs not deal with those types.
+The user needs not deal with those types as long as he does not define
+own ring structures.

-Access to the type variable is used within the implementation by method `owner(::Type{<:Ring}}` which provides the `RingClass` object, when the complete type is known.
+Access to the type variables is used within the implementation by method `gettypevar(::Type{<:Ring}}` which provides the `RingClass` object, when the complete type is known.
-Preferred operation mode is to take the type parameters directly.
+The ring types typically provide accessor functions to obtain the type specific values, like `modulus`, `order`, `characteristic`, `dimension`, etc..
+Try `@code_typed dimension(GF(25))` to see how efficient the generated code is.

 ## Univariate Polynomials

-For each ring type `R` the class of polynomials over `R` is created like `P = R[:x]` where the symbol `:x` defines the variable name.
+For each ring type `R` the class of polynomials over `R` is created like `P = R[:x]` where the symbol `:x` defines the name of the indeterminate.

 Polynomials of this class are obtained by the constructor
  `g = UnivariatePolynomial{R,:x}([1, 2, 3])`